Iowa Teen Award (6th-9th)

 Iowa Teen Award Selection and Nomination Criteria

-- Works selected will appeal to readers of both genders and to the range of readers in grades 6-9.
+Works selected will appeal to readers of any gender and to the range of readers in grades 6-9.

 Process for Nominations